Jayanth2407/HASHTAG_Gaia_Domain/README.md

 ---

 ## ⚙️ 2.
-Install and Configure the Node
+Install and Configure the Node (Copy and paste the full code)

 ```bash
 home_dir="gaianet"